facebook

 Immerse your students in the real scientific process!

-Designed for Years 3 & 6 to investigate the scientific method in detail, this workshop introduces and expands a variety of core scientific principles:
+Designed for Years 3 to 6 to investigate the scientific method in detail, this focused workshop introduces and expands on core scientific principles.
+By stripping back the noise, we help students understand the fundamental pillars of scientific literacy.

 Australian National Curriculum Mapping for all our science incursions